Yifshao/CSGOHighlightsNFTMarket/README.md

 <img width="361" alt="image" src="https://user-images.githubusercontent.com/80507783/167769992-2d07fbd4-5167-4ee2-8a26-c8ef4a57a242.png">

 9. Now open a new terminal in Visual Studio Code.
+Run ```npx hardhat run scripts/deploy.js --network localhost```.
+You will see the Account, balance, and contract addresses.
-Run ```npm start```
+10. Run ```npm start```
-10. Go to http://localhost:3000/ and enjoy it!
+11. Go to http://localhost:3000/ and enjoy it!